 Even if you are menopausal or postmenopausal, you should continue to have Pap tests.
-Women who have had a total hysterectomy for a noncancerous indication and have not had a previous history of precancerous Pap tests may be able to stop Pap screening depending on your medical history and risk of contacting human papilloma virus (HPV).
-Screening may also be discontinued at 65 or 70 years of age if women have had at least three normal Pap tests in a row and no abnormal Pap tests in the previous 10 years.
+Women who have had a total hysterectomy for a noncancerous condition and have not had a previous history of precancerous Pap tests may be able to stop Pap screening depending on their medical history and risk of contacting human papilloma virus (HPV).
+Screening may also be discontinued at ages 65 or 70 if women have had at least three normal Pap tests in a row and no abnormal Pap tests in the previous 10 years.

 How Often Should I Get a Pap Smear Now That I Am Menopausal?

 You may have a Pap test every three years if you have had three normal Pap test results for three years in a row, if you have no past history of a precancerous Pap test result, no HIV infection, no weakened immune system, and no history of in utero exposure to diethystilbestrol.

 Women who have a higher risk of cancer may need a Pap test more often.
 Your doctor can recommend what is best for you.